-As you probably know at this point, the Liberal Studies program is a multi-disciplinary major designed for those intending to pursue a career in elementary education.
+The Liberal Studies program is a multi-disciplinary major designed for those intending to pursue a career in elementary education.
 We've designed the program at Westmont so that, with proper planning, you can finish both the Liberal Studies program and our credential program in four years.
 You may also, if you wish, complete the Liberal Studies program in four years, and then come back for a fifth year at Westmont.

-As a student in the Liberal Studies program you will have an opportunity to acquire the skills and knowledge that Westmont and the California Commission on Teacher Credentialing have established as essential academic background for the elementary classroom.
+As a student in the Liberal Studies program you will have an opportunity to acquire the skills and knowledge that Westmont and the California Commission on Teacher Credentialing have established as essential for the elementary classroom.

-But our program is not just about gaining skills and knowledge that you can then pass on to others.
+Our program is not just about gaining skills and knowledge that you can then pass on to others.
 The Liberal Studies program at Westmont is also about becoming a certain sort of person, a liberally educated man or woman who can serve as a role model both for children and for other teachers.

 Some of the classes you take will seem more directly related to elementary teaching than others.
-All of your coursework, however, is designed to help you to develop as a whole person-intellectually, physically, aesthetically, morally, and spiritually.
+All of your coursework, however, is designed to help you to develop as a whole person intellectually, physically, emotionally, morally, and spiritually.

 The education of teacher candidates, like K-12 education, is controlled by a range of complex state laws and policies.
-Much that we do in the Liberal Studies program is done to prepare you to enter a teacher certification program, leading to a California Multiple Subject Credential.
-Accordingly, the Liberal Studies major (including the GE requirements) is among the largest in terms of unit count of all the majors at Westmont, and probably the most complicated to understand.
+Much of what we do in the Liberal Studies program is done to prepare you to enter a teacher certification program, leading to a California Multiple Subject Credential.
+Accordingly, the Liberal Studies major (including the GE requirements) is among the largest in terms of unit count of all the majors at Westmont, and probably the most complex.

-That's where the booklet you're holding comes in.
-Obviously, you're not expected to figure this all out on your own.
-But becoming familiar with this material will help you to work more efficiently and more professionally with your academic advisor in planning your overall academic program.
+That's where the handbook you're holding comes in-becoming familiar with this material will help you to work more efficiently and more professionally with your academic advisor in planning your overall academic program.

 Again, welcome to the program.
-The Lord bless you and sustain you as you work toward fulfilling your calling in the elementary classroom.
+Blessings as you work toward fulfilling your calling in the elementary classroom.